pokt-network/docs/content/pokt/wallets.md

 ## SendWallet

-[SendWallet](https://sendwallet.net/) is a Pocket Network wallet run by the community.
-SendWallet makes it easy to send and receive POKT on the Pocket Network.
-SendWallet can also stake your POKT on Pocket Network without running a Pocket Network node.
+[SendWallet](https://sendwallet.net/) is a browser-based Pocket Network wallet built by [SendNodes](https://sendnodes.io).
+SendWallet can also optionally let you to stake your POKT through SendNodes without needing to run a Pocket Network node.

 ![](/images/sendwallet.jpg)